-What you need to know about children with cystic fibrosis (CF).
+What you need to know about children with cystic fibrosis (CF)

-Children with cystic fibrosis should be treated in the same way as their peers.
-They will have their own experiences, thoughts, ideas and preferences and behaviours, just like any other child.
+Children with CF should be treated in the same way as their peers.
+They will have their own experiences, thoughts, ideas, and preferences and behaviours, just like any other child.
 The condition is part of their life, but it doesn't define them and shouldn't limit their school experience.
+They can usually join in the same activities as other children.
+Cystic fibrosis does not affect intelligence.